Wednesday, November 14, 2018

 Released: May 19, 2017

 This is a subpar movie based on a mediocre book.
 The only reason I was aware of the movie is because I read the book.
 The only reason I read the book is because I read the author's other book called The Sun is Also a Star which I really liked and that's why I decided to check out her first book.
 I wouldn't say Everything, Everything blatantly rips off from The Fault in Our Stars, but there are a lot of similarities.
-They're not just both young adult novels about two teens meeting and falling in love, but in both books the teens have medical issues, it's just one of then who has a health problem in this story while they both had cancer in Fault.
+They're not just both young adult novels about two teens meeting and falling in love, but in both books the teens have medical issues, it's just one of them who has a health problem in this story while they both had cancer in Fault.

-Maddie (Amandla Stenberg) is an eighteen year old girl who has SCID - severe combined immunodeficiency.
+Maddie (Amandla Stenberg) is an eighteen-year-old girl who has SCID - severe combined immunodeficiency.
 If you've ever seen the Bubble Boy episode of Seinfeld then you know what it is, although while Maddie isn't confined to a bubble, she is confined to her house in Southern California (which is really nice since her mother is a doctor).
-Everything in the house is always kept clean, the door is air-locked, her nurse is the only person from there outside who is allowed in and she has to wash her hands thorougly before coming into the main part of the house.
+Everything in the house is always kept clean, the door is air-locked, her nurse is the only person from the outside who is allowed in and she has to wash her hands thorougly before coming into the main part of the house.
 Despite her mother (Anika Noni Rose) being a doctor, she sure does have a lot of free time to spend with her daughter.
 True, technically her daughter is her patient, but something tells me she doesn't get paid for taking care of her.
 They spend a lot of times playing games and watching movies.
 In her free time, Maddie reads a lot and posts book reviews online.
 She takes online classes for school.
 She's into architecture so she builds a lot of intricate models of different buildings.
 I guess when you're confined to staying indoors, there's only so much you can do.

 Things get more interesting when a new family moves in next door from New York and a romance soon blossoms between Maddie and the boy, Ollie (Nick Robinson).
 Of courser their bedroom windows face each other and Ollie writes his phone number on the window so they can start texting each other....although they use IM in the book, which is a little surprising since the book came out in 2015.
 Does anyone remember IM?
 I used to use it all the time and now I wouldn't even know how to get it on my computer.
 I will say the movie was clever in how they filmed the text conversations.
 There are a lot of these sprinkled throughout and instead of just having the literal text come up on the screen so we can read what they're talking about, they have Maddie and Ollie having a dialogue in one of Maddie's models.